Having tests for testicular cancer

 If you think you might have some of the symptoms of testicular cancer, you should go to your GP.
-They'll be able to talk to you about your symptoms, and if they think they could be because of cancer they can do tests to find out more.
+They'll be able to talk to you about your symptoms.
+If they think they could be because of cancer they can do tests to find out more.

 If your doctor thinks there's a chance you might have cancer, they’ll examine your testicles.
-They might also arrange for you to have a test called an ultrasound.
+They might also arrange for you to have an ultrasound test.
 This uses sound waves to build up a picture of the testicles.

 At the hospital

 If you need more tests you’ll be referred to a hospital.
 This could be a general hospital or a specialist cancer hospital.

 You'll be seen by a specialist doctor (urologist), who will examine you and do the following tests: